United Nations Conference on International Organization: Opening

 On 25 April 1945, the conference started in San Francisco.
-850 delegates, along with advisors, employees and staff of the secretariat, attended the conference, totalling 3,500 attendees.
+850 delegates, along with advisors, employees and staff of the secretariat, attended the conference, totaling 3,500 attendees.
 In addition, the conference was attended by 2,500 representatives of the media and observers from numerous organizations and societies.
 Earl Warren, the Governor of California, set the tone for the conference in his welcome speech:We recognize that our future is linked with a world future in which the term "good neighbor" has become a global consideration.
 We have learned that understanding of one another’s problems is the greatest assurance of peace.
 And that true understanding comes only as a product of free consultation.
 This conference is proof in itself of the new conception of neighborliness and unity which must be recognized in world affairs.